almogShenkar/DynamicsWcfUtil/README.md

 clone the project to your pc.

 ## Run
-Make sure to open to instance of Visual Studio - First instance - open the DynamicsWcfService and run Main (this should start the service).
+Make sure to open two instance of Visual Studio - First instance - open the DynamicsWcfService and run Main (this should start the service).
 Second instance - open this project and run Main.

 You should see a simple menu - waiting to your selection. follow the instruction to test the service.